VeronicaObodozie/Responsible-and-Reproducible-AI/Heart Failure Prediction/README.md

 9. ExerciseAngina: ecercise induced Angina ( Y yes, N no)
 10. Oldpeak: ST numeric measured in depression
-11. ST_Slope: slope of peak exercise ST segment (Up upsloping, Flat, Down) 12 Heartdisease: output labels (1: heart disease, 0: Normal)
+11. ST_Slope: slope of peak exercise ST segment (Up upsloping, Flat, Down)
+12. Heartdisease: output labels (1: heart disease, 0: Normal)

 It uses Python as the main tool, with python packages pandas and sci-kit learn being pivotal for development.
 Fairlearn is a fairness tool based on scikit learn and will be used for evaluation.

-Note that although 8 models were tested, only 4 will be used for the project
+Note that although 7 models were tested, only 5 will be used for the project

 ## Data Exploration
+This folder contains a notebok detailing the steps taken to explore the data.
 Data was gotten from Kaggle: https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction

 Understanding the general overview and characteristics of the model was important and as such, the exploratory data analysis was performed.
 This found no missing values, highlighted the breakdown of statistical data as well as the statistical analysis for numerical features.